 Instead, companies should unequivocally state that data is “owned” by the enterprise.
 And they should establish the roles I talked about earlier for quality; establish parallel roles for privacy, security, and access control.
 This is difficult stuff and it will take time.
 But I don’t see how companies that claim they wish to “manage data assets” or “become data-driven” can skip them.

-So, what role does the C-level team play in data quality?
+What role does the C-level team play in data quality?

 Redman: Quality programs go as far and as fast as the senior manager, or group of managers, demand.
 So if the C-level team wishes the company to enjoy the many benefits of high-quality data, it must provide the leadership necessary to make it happen.
 This means it must adopt the philosophy of getting in front of data quality issues, put the appropriate people and structures in place and, in time, make clear that all must participate.